yueplush/vrc-join-notification-pushover-windows/README.md

 > If a previous build stopped at launch with a `The property 'Text' cannot be found` error, update to this release.
 The WinForms status table now registers its rows without leaking the intermediate index back to the caller, so StrictMode no longer halts the script.
 >
 > Likewise, we now suppress the column-style index values that PowerShell emits while wiring up the grid.
 This prevents `ps2exe` builds from hitting the `Cannot find an overload for 'Run' and the argument count: '1'` dialog at startup and lets the main form reach `Application.Run()` as intended.
+> Action Center toasts are emitted via a registered AppUserModelID, so Windows 10 and newer play the native notification (with sound) alongside the tray balloon automatically.

 ---